nikgalanop/edsger/doc/README.md

 ```

 We also use a counter in case that two functions have the same name and explicit parameters.
 This can happen in the case
-of function shadowing (a nested function shadows a function with the same name and parameters from an outer scope), or
+of function shadowing (a nested function shadows a function with the same name and equivalent parameters from an outer scope),
-when two functions have the same name and parameters but are also nested inside different functions.
+or when two functions have the same name and equivalent parameters but are also nested inside different functions.

 ### Nested Functions
-- In edsger, the programmer can nest functions.
+- In Εdsger, the programmer can nest functions.
 The nested functions can access variables from the outer scopes in which
 they are nested into, as expected.
 This is implemented via lambda lifting.
 - With Lambda Lifting we add extra hidden parameters to functions when they are needed.
-1. A variable does not need to be lambda lifted if it is global and it hasn't been shadowed by another variable.
+> 1. A variable does not need to be lambda lifted if it is global and it hasn't been shadowed by another variable.
-2. A variable does not need to be lambda lifted if it is defined in the function which uses it. (as a local variable or as a parameter)
+> 2. A variable does not need to be lambda lifted if it is defined in the function which uses it. (as a local variable or as a parameter)
-3. If a function uses a variable for which neither 1. or 2. hold, then that variable must be lambda lifted.
+> 3. If a function uses a variable for which neither 1. or 2. hold, then that variable must be lambda lifted.
-4. A "parent" function should lift the "required" variables that its nested functions lambda lifted.
+> 4. A "parent" function should lift the "required" variables that its nested functions lambda lifted.
-A variable that has been lifted by a nested function, is "required" to be lifted if it has not been bound by the parent function before the nested function definition.
+> A variable that has been lifted by a nested function, is "required" to be lifted if it has not been bound by the parent function before the nested function definition.

 ### Local Variable Declarations
 - It is not guaranteed that local variables are initialized to zero.